-- Policy SA 2-8: Require all development projects to demonstrate how storm water runoff will be detained or retained on-site, treated, and/or conveyed to the nearest drainage facility as part of the development review process.
-Project applicants shall demonstrate that project implementation would not result in increases in the peak flow runoff to adjacent lands or drainage facilities that would exceed the design capacity of the drainage facility or result in an increased potential for offsite flooding. - Policy SA 2-9: Prohibit development in the 100-year flood zone unless requirements of the City's Flood Damage Protection Ordinance criteria are met. - Policy SA 2-10: Ensure that the structural and operational integrity of critical facilities is maintained during flooding. - Policy SA 2-11: Monitor ongoing efforts by Federal and State agencies to update flood hazard maps, including 200-year flood plain mapping, that affect the City and Planning Area. - Policy SA 2-12: Ensure that flood control and management facilities are integrated with efforts to improve water supply and management.
-Consider factors such as groundwater recharge, surface water quality, and the protection of riparian habitat when implementing plans and improvements to construct and maintain flood control and management facilities. - Policy SA 2-13: Encourage and accommodate multipurpose flood control projects that incorporate recreation, resource conservation, preservation of natural riparian and biological habitat, and agricultural uses.
+Policy SA 2-8: Require all development projects to demonstrate how storm water runoff will be detained or retained on-site, treated, and/or conveyed to the nearest drainage facility as part of the development review process.
+Project applicants shall demonstrate that project implementation would not result in increases in the peak flow runoff to adjacent lands or drainage facilities that would exceed the design capacity of the drainage facility or result in an increased potential for offsite flooding.

+Policy SA 2-9: Disallow development in the 100-year flood zone unless requirements of the City's Flood Damage Protection Ordinance criteria are met.

+Flood Zones are geographic areas that the Federal Emergency Management Agency (FEMA) has defined according to varying levels of flood risk and type of flooding.
+These zones are depicted on the published Flood Insurance Rate Map (FIRM) or Flood Hazard Boundary Map (FHBM).

+Policy SA 2-10: Ensure that the structural and operational integrity of critical facilities is maintained during flooding.

+Policy SA 2-11: Monitor ongoing efforts by Federal and State agencies to update flood hazard maps, including 200-year flood plain mapping, that affect the City and Planning Area.

+Policy SA 2-12: Ensure that flood control and management facilities are integrated with efforts to improve water supply and management.
+Consider factors such as groundwater recharge, surface water quality, and the protection of riparian habitat when implementing plans and improvements to construct and maintain flood control and management facilities.

+Policy SA 2-13: Encourage and accommodate multipurpose flood control projects that incorporate recreation, resource conservation, preservation of natural riparian and biological habitat, and agricultural uses.
 Where appropriate and feasible, the City shall also encourage the use of flood and/or storm water retention facilities for use as groundwater recharge facilities.

-- Action SA 2a: If critical facilities, new development, and/or infrastructure are proposed in a flood hazard zone, evaluate whether the use is appropriate for the flood hazard zone.
-Any new development and infrastructure in the 100-year flood zone or other special flood hazard area as identified by Federal Emergency Management Agency shall be subject to the City's Flood Damage Prevention Ordinance and built in accordance with best practices and shall be flood-resistant or shall incorporate methods to minimize flood damage, such as being adequately anchored to prevent flotation or collapse, constructed with flood resistant materials below the base flood elevation, and designed or located such that floodwater is prevented from entering or accumulating in the components that are not flood resistant. - Action SA 2b: Continue to require new development to prepare hydraulic storm drainage studies defining the net increase in storm water run-off resulting from construction and require mitigation of those impacts. - Action SA 2c: Require developers to cover the costs of drainage facilities needed for surface runoff generated as a result of new development. - Action SA 2d: Enforce measures to minimize soil erosion and volume and velocity of surface runoff both during and after construction through implementation of the Grading Ordinance. - Action SA 2e: Require, where necessary, construction of siltation/retention ponds to be incorporated into the design of development projects. - Action SA 2f: Continue to participate in the National Flood Insurance program. - Action SA 2g: Continue to work with the Sonoma County Water Agency in the project review process to ensure that adequate measures are implemented to prevent flooding, to establish and maintain effective storm drainage systems, and collect the required mitigation fees.
+Action SA-2a: If critical facilities, new development, and/or infrastructure are proposed in a flood hazard zone, evaluate whether the use is appropriate for the flood hazard zone.
+Any new development and infrastructure in the 100-year flood zone or other special flood hazard area as identified by FEMA shall be subject to the City's Flood Damage Prevention Ordinance and built in accordance with best practices and shall be flood-resistant or shall incorporate methods to minimize flood damage, such as being adequately anchored to prevent flotation or collapse, constructed with flood resistant materials below the base flood elevation, and designed or located such that floodwater is prevented from entering or accumulating in the components that are not flood resistant.

+Action SA-2b: Continue to require new development to prepare hydraulic storm drainage studies defining the net increase in storm water run-off resulting from construction and require mitigation of those impacts.

+Action SA-2c: Require developers to cover the costs of drainage facilities needed for surface runoff generated as a result of new development.

+Action SA-2d: Enforce measures to minimize soil erosion and volume and velocity of surface runoff both during and after construction through implementation of the Grading Ordinance.

+Action SA-2e: Require, where necessary, construction of siltation/retention ponds to be incorporated into the design of development projects.

+Action SA-2f: Continue to participate in the National Flood Insurance program.

+Action SA-2g: Continue to work with the Sonoma County Water Agency in the project review process to ensure that adequate measures are implemented to prevent flooding, to establish and maintain effective storm drainage systems, and collect the required mitigation fees.